Cranberry Orange Relish Recipe

 HOW TO STORE IT

 You can make this cranberry relish up to 5 days in advance and the flavors will just get better the longer it sits.
 Store your relish in an airtight container in the refrigerator until you’re ready to serve.

-I would not recommend freezing your cranberry relish because the consistency will become a big mushy and won’t taste as fresh.
+I would not recommend freezing the relish because the consistency will become a bit mushy and won’t taste as fresh.
 Because this relish recipe is super easy to make and quick to prepare, there’s really no reason to freeze it.

 WHAT TO SERVE WITH CRANBERRY RELISH

 While most of us tend to think of cranberry sauce and cranberry relish as a Thanksgiving recipe, it goes so well with many other dishes during the year so be sure to snag up as many bags of fresh cranberries to freeze for later in the year.